What are Tags and Templates?

 Enter a default format for displaying the data.
 For example:

-Select the option to save the value of the tag and its internal properties to the database every time the value changes.
+Select an option to save the value of the tag and its internal properties to the database every time the value changes.
 This retains the value when the application shuts down and makes the value available when the application next starts.

 Enter the minimum value that is valid for the object.